Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether the impugned agricultural properties were benami transactions within the meaning of Section 2(9)(A) of the Prohibition of Benami Property Transactions Act, 1988, and whether the claimed exclusions based on fiduciary capacity and Section 53A of the Transfer of Property Act, 1882 applied.
+Issues: (i) Whether the impugned properties answered the definition of a benami transaction under Section 2(9)(A) of the Prohibition of Benami Property Transactions Act, 1988. (ii) Whether the arrangement was excluded from the definition of benami transaction on the grounds of fiduciary capacity or by reason of the explanation relating to possession under Section 53A of the Transfer of Property Act, 1882.